doctor-phil/input-design/README.md

 Functions:

 inverse_gramian(A,B,a=0.,b=1.)
-This function computes the inverse of the controllability gramian matrix given:\\
-A = nxn matrix, describing autonomous behavior of linear dynamical system B = nxm matrix, describing a control input schematic and optionally:
+This function computes the inverse of the controllability gramian matrix given:\n A = nxn matrix, describing autonomous behavior of linear dynamical system B = nxm matrix, describing a control input schematic and optionally: